dariusmehri/Predicting-Unsafe-Building-Facades-Decision-Tree-Induction/README.md

 Accuracy of predicting unsafe buildings: 40%

-Conclusion: Model is very good at predicting safee buildings, not so good at predicting unsafe buildings
+Conclusion: Model is very good at predicting safe buildings, not so good at predicting unsafe buildings

 ![capture_predictive_actual](https://cloud.githubusercontent.com/assets/11237613/23081238/e63b5296-f521-11e6-8351-228ce96e1a0a.PNG)